mvolkmann/blog/src/flutter.md

 `InheriteWidget` is explained well in this {% aTargetBlank "https://www.youtube.com/watch?v=utrvu-eow6U", "YouTube video" %}.

-The steps to use the provider library are:
+The steps to use the provider package are:

 1. Add dependency to `pubspec.yaml`.